Maan-Khedr-ENSF-300/museum-project-code-of-duty/README.md

 Features beyond the minimum requirements

         - Our program executes all required sql syntax given only the arbitrary user inputs as it accounts for the complete syntax on its own
-        -All bonus material except for query 1 is complete
+        - Almost all bonus material has been completed

 ## Organization:
 - code folder: contains your main python application code